 Why We Love Cheetie Kumar

 Cheetie may have chased her culinary passions, but she hasn’t forgotten about music.
-She shreds as lead guitarist in her band, Birds of Avalon, and owns Garland’s upstairs music venue.
-Talk about inspiring us to follow our own passions.
+She shreds as lead guitarist in her band, and owns Garland’s upstairs music venue.
+Talk about inspiring us all to follow our passions.

 “The inspiration for food really comes from the ingredients for me.
 I’m fascinated by the way ingredients have made it from one part of the world to the other just like my family.”

 “The most significant connection for me between playing music and cooking professionally is the honing of one's creative process.”

 I loved the warmth of the people; there was a sense of community.
 I realized the State Farmers Market is a mile away, and it’s open every day.
 I saw there were so many Asian and Indian grocery stores.
 It felt like a place where I could build my life and figure myself out without having the pressure of living in a big city.
 It was a place where I could be free.